 Everything You Need to Know Before Your First PCS Move

 A guide to get started is exactly what you need.
-What you want is a PCS guide peppered with some expert tips to save time, energy, and money!
-Start strong and print out this PCS Checklist to get into the right frame of mind, then read on for more tips.
+What you want is a PCS move checklist peppered with some expert tips to save time, energy, and money.

-Housing is probably first on the worry list.
-Not only do buyers and renters have to find somewhere new to live, homeowners need to find a solution for the house they currently own.
-Since finding a housing solution of any kind is going to take some time to research, it’s a good idea to get started even before the orders are official.
+Housing is probably at the top of the worry list during a military move.
+Not only do buyers and renters have to find a new home, but homeowners need to find a solution for the house they currently own.
+Since finding a housing solution of any kind is going to take some time to research, it’s a good idea to start the process even before the orders are official.

 Military Renters and Homebuyers